Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 Tutorial Data
 -------------

-The following `dataset <../ressources/data/SoilMoisture.csv>`_ of Soil Moisture meassurements may serve as example data set:
+The following `dataset <../ressources/data/SoilMoisture.csv>`_ of Soil Moisture measurements may serve as example data set: